Paul Barrett is a current fourth-year student at the University of Limerick, Ireland, majoring in English and History.

 The character of Mr Utterson in Jekyll and Hyde is the most prominent example by which Stevenson attempts to question standardised male knowledge narratives.
 Mr Utterson in the novel represents the traditional rational scientific profession, which at the time of the novel was a male-controlled field. “…a man of a rugged countenance, that was never lighted by a smile…”, Mr Utterson is the embodiment of the Victorian idea of a strong sensible middle-class male figure, seen as the way to ameliorate society.
 As Mr Utterson speaks to the butler Poole about the strange behaviour in Jekyll’s study, he is of supreme confidence and clarity, but after the reveal of Dr Jekyll’s ailment, all the beliefs and values that Utterson has based his life on have been destroyed.
 At the end of the novel this male rational viewpoint is entirely overthrown upon the reveal of the Jekyll and Hyde duality, and Utterson retreats from the novel into obscurity.
 Traditional male power and knowledge are destroyed at the end as both Lanyon and Utterson are ruined due to their inability to accept their mistakes, while Jekyll is somewhat redeemed as he admits his imperfections as a man and a human being.

 The class society that is represented in The Strange Case of Dr Jekyll and Mr Hyde is a middle-class society.
-The different narrative voices used throughout the book show a tapestry of Victorian society and provides a running commentary on the norms and values that were prevalent at the time.
+The different narrative voices used throughout the book show a tapestry of Victorian society and provide a running commentary on the norms and values that were prevalent at the time.
 Dr Lanyon sees the work of Dr Jekyll as the antithesis of middle-class society, which in Lanyon’s view is meant to be one of productivity and discipline.
 To Lanyon, Dr Jekyll’s experiments are unnatural and unproductive.
 The idea of class in the novel is interwoven with the ideals of masculinity, and as discussed earlier, this male, middle-class power structure fails at the end of the story.
 Dr Jekyll’s letter reveals that he was destined to be a successful and honourable member of society.
 However, Dr Jekyll cannot nor does not want to be the model of bourgeois society.
 “I bring the life of that unhappy Henry Jekyll to an end”.
 Jekyll is unable to be happy in a Victorian society that demands a rigid middle-class identity.
-In the end of the novel both Lanyon and Jekyll are dead, but it is only Jekyll who has enjoyed some contentment in his life as through Hyde he was able to briefly escape the prison of Victorian middle-class boundaries.
+At the end of the novel, both Lanyon and Jekyll are dead, but it is only Jekyll who has enjoyed some contentment in his life as through Hyde he was able to briefly escape the prison of Victorian middle-class boundaries.

 In summation, both novels are prime examples of how through the use of literature, real-life social norms, values and ideas once thought to be concrete and immovable, can be questioned and challenged.
 The rehabilitation that the character of Magwitch goes through in Great Expectations, is at odds with the perceptions at the time in a society of the rigidity of social place.
 This is like how the middle-class world of Jekyll and Hyde, highlights the failures of class structures.
-The duality of the Jekyll and Hyde characters show Stevenson’s dismissal of the Victorian masculine narrative.
+The duality of the Jekyll and Hyde characters shows Stevenson’s dismissal of the Victorian masculine narrative.
 This is echoed in Great Expectations as the female characters can succeed and be independent of masculine power, or are consequently damaged due to their adherence to it.
 Literature can at times supersede its artistic value, which is the case here, as both Stevenson and Dickens have been able to evoke a rebellious feeling through their work into non-acceptance and non-conformity to class and gender ideologies of the Victorian period.